realm-js/realm-mongo/README.md

-# wires-mongo
+# realm-mongo

-An ambitious ORM for ambitious project
+An ambitious ORM for an ambitious project

 ## Features
   * Model mapping